tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you hit with this weapon while you are staggered, deal +1d6 damage to that enemy.

 **Quirk:** Quick to take offense.

 ---

+#### Venomous

+Trident

+2/Day

+Your attacks with this weapon deal poison damage.
+When you score a critical hit with this weapon, the target takes 5 ongoing poison damage (champion: 10 ongoing; epic: 20 ongoing).

+**Quirk:** Wary of poisoned drinks.

+---